 However, the court can be invited to accept that any legacy in a will is not a vested interest because your aunt could decide to change her will.
 She could live longer than you anticipate, she could remarry or spend many years in care expending large sums of your anticipated legacy.
 Further, it is open to anybody who feels that they should have received something in her will to make a claim under the Inheritance (Family and Dependents Act) 1973.
 If successful, that could diminish or extinguish your expected legacy.
 The court will take all this into account when deciding whether your expectation should be factored in at all, when it is determining how to divide the matrimonial assets.
 Indeed, if as a couple you were very wealthy, it may be possible to assert that the expected legacy should be ring fenced as the existing assets are sufficient to meet both parties needs.
 Legal advice should be obtained when there is an anticipated inheritance and financial remedy proceedings are ongoing.

 Jane is authorised to practise by the Bar Council and is regulated by the Bar Standards Board.
 She has a right of audience in every court in England and Wales.
-Jane can be contacted via the online Bar Council Public Access Portal.
+Jane can be contacted via the Bar Council Public Access Register.